thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 touch routes/users.js
 ```

-In the `routes/users.js` module, write the following code.
+In the `routes/users.js` module, type the following code.

 ```JavaScript
 'use strict';